almamedia/alma-info-screen/README.md

 # After setup:
 * Accept cookies
 * Block any annoying elements on the page (right click -> block this element)
+* Set page size with CMD + or CMD - on the browser

 # Uninstall